 In partnership with the local Community Groups and other agencies, the Housing Service holds walkabouts on our larger estates with Housing Officers and Estate Wardens.
 Walkabouts are useful for identifying areas which may be in need of improvements or repairs, or investigate ideas for a community project or scheme.
 Find out about the next walkabout in your area.

 Get involved in a local Residents' Association or Community Group.

-One way to get involved, such as volunteering with or forming a new local Community Association or group.
-Exiting groups are listed by area, if you cannot find a group in your neighbourhood, please contact us using contact info below to find out how we can help.
+One way to get involved is by volunteering with or forming a new local Community Association or group.
+Existing groups are listed by area, if you cannot find a group in your neighbourhood, please contact us using contact details below to find out how we can help.

 Wealden Residents Action Group (WRAG).

 The Wealden Residents Action Group covers housing areas across the whole of the Wealden District, and is made up of representatives from local community groups and residents associations.
 WRAG attends partnership meetings with Council Officers and Councillors, to ensure the priorities of tenants and residents are considered.
 WRAG also scrutinises the decision making and policies processes and feeds into budget setting and financial planning of the housing service.

 Working with Wealden District Council, WRAG have a Tenant Involvement Compact, a partnership agreement which sets out how the two organisations will work together to involve tenants, and gives more information on the different ways to get involved.
 You can download the Tenant Involvement Compact (pdf)